Learn How to Beat Inflation With Your Investments

 Understand the Basics of Diversification With Mutual Funds

 Diversification with mutual funds is more than just putting your eggs into different baskets.
 Many investors make the mistake of thinking that spreading money among several mutual funds means they have an adequately diversified portfolio.
 However, different does not mean diverse.
 Be sure you have exposure to the different categories of mutual funds.

-Use Growth Stock Funds
+Beat Inflation With Growth Stock Funds

 As the name implies, growth stock mutual funds typically perform best in the mature stages, such as inflationary periods, of a market cycle when the economy is growing at a healthy rate.
 The growth strategy reflects what corporations, consumers, and investors are all doing simultaneously in healthy economies--gaining increasingly higher expectations of future growth and spending more money to do it.

-Use Foreign Stock Funds
+Beat Inflation With Foreign Stock Funds